bcgov/nr-forest-client/frontend/README.md

 ## **Technology options**

+## **Stubs**:

+To speed-up development and allow a simple development environment, a stub server was added to fake backend responses.
+For this we use the same technology as we use in our backend, that is [wiremock](https://wiremock.org/).
+For that run `npm run stub` in a separated window to execute the backend server.
+You can add new responses or update the existing ones by tweeking the content of the [stub](stub/) folder following the [response templating](https://wiremock.org/docs/response-templating/) format and the [request matching](https://wiremock.org/docs/request-matching/) to suit your needs.

 ### **Style**:

 [Bootstrap for vue3](https://www.npmjs.com/package/bootstrap-vue-3), installed through this [prefered installation method](https://cdmoro.github.io/bootstrap-vue-3/getting-started/#preferred-installation), so it can automatically importing components, to aviod the warn message that cannot find components when run unit tests